Is it OK to put a treadmill in the garage?

 If you like to exercise in the privacy of your own home but don’t have enough space, then a treadmill can be just what you need.
 But not all treadmills are created equal – there are many factors to consider when selecting one.

 Suppose you don’t have an open space at home and need a treadmill for an unheated garage to save space at your home.
-Treadmill manufacturers strongly advise that you choose a treadmill that is resistant to cold.
+Treadmill manufacturers strongly advise that you choose a treadmill resistant to cold.
 Some treadmills are designed for use in the winter, so check this when shopping around.

 - 1.1 Space Requirements